testbenchcc/markdown-notes-app/README.md

   - We must preserve:
     - Icons for open/closed folders, notes, and images.
     - Expand/collapse all actions and keyboard navigation.
-    - Context menu commands including gitignore integration.
+    - Context menu commands including gitignore integration and folder-level actions like "Download folder" and "Add to .gitignore (toggle)".

 This report is an inventory and baseline.
 Follow-up reports in `rework-report/` will define the v2 design for Monaco, markdown-it, and Fancytree, and describe a migration plan from the current implementation.